MarkCarrier/public-writings/frequency-analysis-challenge.md

 "z"   1 / 30 (3.33%)
 ```

 For short texts, exact matches will be rare.
 The matching should be done as follows: characters from the encoded text's distribution should be sorted in decreasing order of frequency.
-In the case where two letters have the same frequency, they should be subsorted in increase order using their Unicode numeric value (quasi-alphabetical).
+In the case where two letters have the same frequency, they should be sub-sorted in increasing order using their Unicode numeric value (quasi-alphabetical).
 The same should be done with characters from the sample text's distribution.
-The above examples are sorted this way.
-Characters from the encoded text's distribution should then be matched one at a time start from the top of the list to the closest available candidate from the sample list.
-Characters should match 1-to-1.
+The above examples are both already sorted this way.
+Characters from the encoded text's distribution should then be matched one at a time (starting from the top of the list) to the closest available candidate from the sample list.
+Characters should be mapped to only once.
 In the example case, the mapping would be as follows:

 ![frequency map](images/frequency_map.png)

 We can then use the mapping to decrypt the encoded string.
 For the above case, "QMuagMsJgFavsKuaJsXuJaWhzaWsOu" becomes "rli tledta mehi desid nfu neoi".
-Decryption accuracy will improve as the sample size and encoded text size grow.
+Decryption accuracy will improve as the sample text and encoded text sizes grow.

 Write a function

 ```
     function solution(S,E);
 ```
-that, given a Unicode string **S** of length **M** representing sample text in an unknown language and a Unicode string **E** of length **N** representing text encoded using a simple substitution, returns a Unicode string representing the decoded text as defined using the above rules.
+that, given a Unicode string **S** of length **M** representing sample text in an unknown language and a Unicode string **E** of length **N** representing text encoded using a simple substitution, returns a Unicode string representing the decoded text as defined using the method outlined above.

 Write an efficient algorithm for the following assumptions: